squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

        induction and case, yielding as many goals as there are actions in the protocol, plus one additional goal for the initialization.
-Assuming an action :g:`A` is in the protocol, that has a total of 3 actions, a corresponding created subgoal will look like
+Assuming an action :g:`A` is in the protocol, that has a total of 3 actions, a corresponding created sub-goal will look like

        .. squirreldoc::